-All our current directors Our board conducts an annual evaluation of the roles of the chair of the board and chief executive officer.
+All our current directors are independent, with the exception of John Wasson, our chair, president, and chief executive officer.

+Our board conducts an annual evaluation of the roles of the chair of the board and chief executive officer.
 Our board has a strong lead independent director with clearly articulated responsibilities.